 Traditional Strategy: deliberate, top down and annual

-First, let us look at how startegy is commonly described.
+First, let us look at how strategy is commonly described.

 Strategy as an annual process

 In many organisations, strategy is thought about, and run, as an annual process.
 Strategy implies a persistency, so it makes sense that the strategy is developed once every so often and revised only occasionally.
 As a default, many organisations treat their strategic thinking, strategic planning and budgeting as an annual process.
 It is the same with their personal objectives.
 Of course statutory annual reporting cycles also act to fix the frame of thinking.
 As a result,the management cycle of the organisation is annual.

 Strategy is seen as deliberate